 Academic dishonesty, which includes plagiarism and cheating, are problems that most teachers have dealt with in their career.
 Students sometimes succumb to the temptation of finding ways to excel or just survive a course by doing things that are highly questionable.
 This post will attempt to deal with some of the issues related to academic dishonesty.
-In particular, we will look at how perceptions of academic dishonesty vary across context.
+In particular, we will look at how perceptions of academic dishonesty vary across contexts.

 This may be frustrating to many but there is little agreement in terms of what academic dishonesty is once one leaves their own cultural context.
 In the West, people often believe that a person can create and “own” an idea, that people should “know” their stuff, and that “credit” should be giving one using other people’s ideas.
 These foundational assumptions shape how teachers and students view using others ideas and using the answers of friends to complete assignments